 - Procurement transactions, regardless of method or dollar value, will maximize open and free competition.
-Laramie County shall not engage in procurement practices that may be considered restrictive in trade. - Purchases will be reviewed by the grants manager or her designee to prevent duplication and to insure that costs are reasonable and allowable. - Purchases of unnecessary items will be avoided. - Where appropriate, an analysis will be made of lease and purchase alternatives to determine which would be the most economical and practical.
+Laramie County shall not engage in procurement practices that may be considered restrictive in trade. - The grants manager or her designee to prevent duplication and to insure that costs are reasonable and allowable will review purchases. - Purchasing unnecessary items will be avoided. - Where appropriate, an analysis will be made of lease and purchase alternatives to determine which would be the most economical and practical.

-All payments related to grants from or to Laramie County will be provided to the grants manager, upon receipt of a valid invoice or payment request, to code.
+All payments related to grants from or to Laramie County will be provided to the grants department, upon receipt of a valid invoice or payment request, to code.
 The invoice will then be processed by the Finance Department.
-All grant related payments shall be paid only upon approval of the department making or receiving the grant and the grants manager.
+All grant-related payments shall be paid only upon approval of the department making or receiving the grant and the grants manager.